spencerbertsch1/Applied-Deep-Learning-ENGG192/Dense_Fully_Connected_NN/PyTorch/README.md

 # Pytorch Dense NN

-Using dense NNs in Pytorch to predict results of hockey games.
+Using dense NNs in Pytorch to predict results of basketball games.